1- GRADE APPEALS PROCEDURES

 - For students reentering in a different program, only courses that apply to the new program will be calculated toward their CGPA.

 - Any student whose cumulative average has fallen below 3.0 will be placed on probation.
-The student will have two terms (equivalent of 4 months) to raise their CGPA to the required minimum of 3.0 and be taken off probation.
+The student will have two terms (an equivalent of 4 months) to raise their CGPA to the required minimum of 3.0 and be taken off probation.

 - Failure to do meet SAP requirements will result in academic dismissal and students must reapply for admission according to the Reinstatement Procedures.